MrDeiv/dungeon-conqueror/README.md

-# dungeon-conqueror
+# dungeon-conqueror (DCon)

-This is my first try to code a graphic style in C. Enjoy!
+This is my first try to code a graphic adventure in C. Enjoy!